BioInCode7/Plastic-Degradation-Gene-Screen/README.md

 # Plastic-Degradation-Gene-Screen

+### Abstract

+Plastic pollution represents a growing environmental challenge, and microbial biodegradation has emerged as a potential natural mitigation process.
+However, assessing the genetic potential for plastic degradation in complex environmental microbiomes remains difficult due to incomplete functional annotation and the risk of overinterpreting weak sequence similarity.

+Here, we present a targeted, hypothesis-driven bioinformatics workflow to screen environmental metagenomes for plastic-degradation-related genes using explicit evidence tiers.
+The pipeline combines two complementary reference databases: PlasticDB, which provides broad literature-curated associations, and PAZy, which includes only biochemically validated plastic-active enzymes.

+We applied this workflow to three contrasting metagenomic datasets: a plastic-enriched cow-dung microbial consortium, a natural wetland sediment, and an oligotrophic marine water sample.
+While PAZy-supported genes were detected at comparable levels across enriched and non-enriched environments, high-confidence PlasticDB hits showed strong enrichment in the plastic-exposed system.
+The largest ecological divergence was observed within a grey-zone category of lower-similarity PlasticDB candidates, suggesting that microbial adaptation to plastics is primarily reflected in the expansion of putative or uncharacterized functions rather than known enzymes.
+No detectable plastic-degradation gene potential was observed in the oligotrophic marine dataset, serving as a conservative negative control.

+These results highlight the importance of separating confidence levels when screening for plastic-degradation genes and demonstrate that enriched environments concentrate a large, unexplored reservoir of potential plastic-associated functions.
+The presented workflow provides a transparent and reproducible framework for comparative screening of plastic-degradation gene potential across ecosystems.

 ## Overview

 Plastic pollution is a major environmental problem, and microbial biodegradation is considered a promising natural mitigation strategy.